 As with every Federal Open Market Committee (FOMC) statement day, there is a model for the stock market to follow pre and post announcement.
 Certain environments have very strong tendencies while others do not.
-Over the past few meetings, many of the strongest trends were muted.
+Over the past few meetings, many of the strongest trends were muted and today is no different.